 - Look out for each other

 Eight years on from the September quake and apparently we’re still trying to figure out our new identity.
-According to a recent article in our local paper, a visiting ‘Thinker-in-Residence’, Hila Oren and branding think-tank, ChristchurchNZ, The Garden City has gone to seed, and here’s what appears to be on the table currently.
+According to an article in our local paper, a visiting ‘Thinker-in-Residence’, Hila Oren and branding think-tank, ChristchurchNZ, The Garden City has gone to seed, and here’s what appears to be on the table currently.

 - Gateway to the South